 Otherwise, use Arial 12, single spacing, italics and scientific notations according to standard international rules.
 Margins are given by the model abstract.
 The abstract file should be submitted in .docx or .doc format (or .rtf).
-In addition, we recommend the submission of a .pdf file (text only) to enable us to check for correct reproduction of special characters.
+In addition, we ask you to submit a .pdf file to enable us to check for correct reproduction of figures and special characters.

 Please put optional references at the end of the abstract text.
 The maximum of cited references should not exceed 5.

 References should be made giving the author’s name with the year of publication.

 Examples: (Laubscher 1973, 1975; Meyer 1930) or ……. as Trümpy (1969, Fig.2) stated….
 When reference is made to a work by two authors «&» (without a comma before «&») should be used; by three or more authors, the first author followed by «et al.» is cited.

 The list of references has to be compiled alphabetically in the following standard manner: